MetaMask/metamask-docs/wallet/reference/sdk-js-options.md

 <!--/tabs-->

-Enables or disables checking if MetaMask is installed on the user's browser before each RPC call.
+Enables or disables checking if MetaMask is installed on the user's browser before each RPC request.
 The default is `false`.

 ### communicationLayerPreference